Telkom (South Africa): Ownership

+Total shareholding by the above foreign entities amounts to 7.11%.

 Criticisms

 Monopoly and state ownership

 High cost of Internet access is a major point of consumer frustration in South Africa.
 Telkom's monopoly, backed by government investment, over fixed line provision and international access is often pointed out as the primary reason for the high costs of telecommunications.

 The continuing monopoly of Telkom in South Africa's communications industry, and government's large stake in the company, have been perceived by the public, consumers, and the private sector as not being in the public's best interests.
 The South African telecommunications regulator ICASA is overburdened and restricted in its capabilities as handed down by the Department of Communications.

-Telkom has a monopoly of all international calls originating within South Africa excluding VoIP, and of traffic over the SAT3 cable that provides most of South Africa's international bandwidth.
+Telkom has a monopoly of all international calls originating within South Africa, excluding VoIP, and of traffic over the SAT3 cable that provides most of South Africa's international bandwidth.
 The indecision over the second network operator Neotel, to Telkom's advantage, is also not considered to be in the public interest.

 Telkom has also attracted attention for improperly conducting itself in a contract dispute with Telcordia on account of non-delivery of an integrated FlowThru solution, resulting in a decision from the Supreme Court of Appeal against its favor in which the judge described Telkom's legal team as conducting "verbal manipulation".

 On 19 January 2007, a full-page advertisement was taken out in The Mail and Guardian, a national South African newspaper.
 Money for the ad was donated by dissatisfied South African individuals and businesses.
 The page was used as a public outcry, detailing some of the things Telkom has done, in hopes of bringing more attention to the current situation in South Africa's telecoms industry.
 The effort was organised by the Telecoms Action Group, TAG.

 ADSL capping

 Perhaps one of the biggest criticisms of Telkom was its introduction of a monthly traffic limit or "cap".
 According to Telkom, this was a measure instituted in order for the South African network not to become "congested" with an overflow of information.
 However, the general feeling in the South African ADSL community is that monthly traffic limits were strategically put in place by Telkom in order to obtain the maximum amount of money from ADSL users.

 This is mainly because Telkom offers extra bandwidth to users for a price.
 If the limit is exceeded during the course of the month, the ADSL connection is capped, denying international access to the web, while allowing access to local websites, until the end of the month.
 The user can purchase extra GBs after he/she is capped however.
 The typical monthly traffic limits can be used up in less than a day, even on low-speed lines.